Mean field theory of spin glasses: Fully connected models

 \subsubsection{Summary and remarks}

-In this section we computed the free energy functional for some spin glass models that we will discuss in the next sections.
-It is useful to summarize some important remarks that emerged during the discussion and that will be useful in the following: \begin{enumerate} \item In performing the high-temperature expansion, we did not really define $F[m]$ by taking the maximum as in (\ref{Fdim}).
+In this section we computed the free energy functional for some spin glass models that we will discuss in the following sections.
+It is thus useful to summarize some important remarks that emerged during the discussion: \begin{enumerate} \item In performing the high-temperature expansion, we did not really define $F[m]$ by taking the maximum as in (\ref{Fdim}).
 Instead, we continued the $\b=0$ solution.
-This is not completely correct since the convexity of $F[m]$ is lost in this way. \item The ``advantage'' is that the local minima of $F[m]$ can be considered as {\it metastable states}, as we discussed in the case of the ferromagnet in external field.
-We will go back to this in the next section. \item The approximations made in deriving $F[m]$ for disordered models can have important effects on the stability of the solutions, in particular they stabilize solutions (\eg the paramagnet) that are otherwise unstable. \end{enumerate} Given these remarks, we now turn to the analysis of the solution of the TAP equations for the simplest case of the spherical $p$-spin.
+This is not completely correct since the convexity of $F[m]$ is lost this way. \item The ``advantage'' is that the local minima of $F[m]$ can be considered as {\it metastable states}, as we discussed in the case of the ferromagnet in external field.
+We will go back to this issue in the next section. \item The approximations made in deriving $F[m]$ for disordered models can have important effects on the stability of the solutions, in particular they can stabilize solutions (\eg the paramagnet) that are otherwise unstable. \end{enumerate} Given these remarks, we now turn to the analysis of the solution of the TAP equations for the simplest case of the spherical $p$-spin.